Key Points:

 Central Processing Unit

-The Central Processing Unit, or CPU, consisted of three components: The control unit, the Arithmetic/Logic Unit, and Registers.
+The Central Processing Unit, or CPU, consists of three components: The control unit, the Arithmetic/Logic Unit, and the Registers.
 The CPU would then interact with the memory unit.

 Control Unit